techidaily/site-instagram-clips/source/_posts/updated-2024-approved-invisible-impact-the-underestimated-toll-of-trick-likes.md

  And many of the sites that offer like buying services get shut down, which instantly impacts the likes you get on your next posts.
 It can turn into a race of you buying more likes from other sellers, until they get shut down too.

-## Part 3: How to Identify Accounts with Fake Likes

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Identify Accounts with Fake Likes

 ### 1\.
 Followers and Engagement Levels Are Off